 The Role of Natural Language Processing in Intelligent Virtual Agent

-Virtual agent platforms encompass machine learning technology, NLP, and conversational AI technology to create conversational AI.
+Virtual agent platforms encompass machine learning technology, natural language processing (NLP), and conversational AI technology to create conversational AI.
 Intelligent virtual agents surpass the limitations of traditional chatbots by using technology to analyze human interactions and generate responsive text that mimics human conversations.
 AI-powered is sophisticated enough to deal with complex queries that do not rely on pre-scripted responses and solve requests that fall outside the script.

 AI-powered virtual agent platforms, as mentioned above, connect with back-end systems, which access the user’s specific concerns and make personalized responses available to customers or employees.